 When will I get my money?

 Applications for this fund will be open between July 1 and July 31.
-Disbursements will follow in the Fall semester.
+Disbursements will follow in October.

 How do I apply?

 When the application opens on July 1, the form will be available online and accessible through the Member Portal (found by scrolling up to the top right of this page).

 A complete application for the RADF will include: (a) the RADF Application Form; (b) supporting documentation—your funding letter and signed contracts/DDAH forms confirming your TA and RA work in the current academic year and (c) your pay slips from September 2022 to June 2023.

 If you don’t see the application form for the RADF on the Member Portal (under ‘Forms’) during the application period, then you will need to fill out a Membership Application Form (also found on the ‘Forms’ tab).
 When your membership application is processed, the RADF Application Form will be accessible through the portal.
 PLEASE NOTE: processing membership applications can take up to one hour.
 Failure to fill out a membership application in a timely way is not grounds for submitting a late application.